-The Fund's endowment consists of 689 individual, donor-restricted funds established for a variety of purposes and term endowments.
+The Fund's endowment consists of 752 and 689 individual, donor-restricted funds at June 30, 2022 and 2021, respectively, established for a variety of purposes and term endowments.

 The Board of Directors of the Fund has interpreted the State of Michigan Prudent Management of Institutional Funds Act (SPMIFA) as requiring the preservation of the fair value of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contrary.
 As a result of this interpretation, the Fund classifies as restricted nonexpendable net position the original value of gifts donated to a donor-endowed fund, the original value of subsequent gifts to a donor-endowed fund, and accumulations to a donor-endowed fund made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.